radag87/aws-mastodon/README.md

 * There are many ways to drive down costs.
 This template is not one of them.
 Review the toggles to see what can be turned off to save money.
 I made this template with the focus on having AWS be your "IT resource".
 Everything that can be serverless is.
 If you have an IT resource, then spend money on him/her/them.
 Bezos is rich enough.
 * I am what can be charitably be described as a curmudgeon.
 However, I love my wife.
 And she wants a mastodon site.
 So...

+## windows

+I have managed to avoid using a Windows computer since Windows XP.
+That means that all of my examples are meant to be run from bash.
+If you have a Windows machine with WSL, you may be sucessful using this Terraform.
+Otherwise feel free to invest some time in figuring out what the equivalent Windows commands are to achive the same result.

 ## pre work

 ### get an aws account